01

 CSS-only accordion for progressive disclosure

-+ 21 further components covering tables, media embeds, contact blocks, download patterns, role-based content flags, and more.
++ 23 further components covering content cards, related content, tables, media embeds, contact blocks, download patterns, role-based content flags, and more.

 29